oyama/pico-drive-sync/README.md

 ## Configuration

 Specify the block device size of the littlefs on the flash memory with the option `-DFLASH_SIZE` in CMake.
 If not specified, `1441792` bytes are set.
+This is a setting consistent with the file system of the MicroPython environment.

 ```bash
 PICO_SDK_PATH=/path/to/pico-sdk cmake .. -DFLASH_SIZE=1441792